Tag: Maui North Shore

 300 Mehana Road Unit B

-If you are itching to build sooner, rather than later.
-Unit B is a fantastic opportunity.
-This unit has approved permits and plans for a 1,000 square foot accessory farm dwelling (cottage), a 2 car garage and an agricultural workshop.
-This is a massive time saver particularly since it is located in a special management area.
-This unit includes 4.22 acres of gently sloped land.
+Unit B has entitlements to build a 1,000 square foot accessory farm dwelling (cottage), This unit includes 4.22 acres of gently sloped land.
 As with unit A, it offers big ocean views and Haleakala views.
 There is a grove of guava trees and plenty of space to plant your own orchard, gardens and more.
 There is even an ag storage shed included in the sale for you to keep all your farm and garden tools.

 Electric and high speed internet both run to the edge of the property.
 A buyer will be responsible for bringing those utilities to the building sites.
 There are two options for water.
 Many homes in the Haiku area rely on water catchment.
 Water is caught off a metal roof, stored in a catchment tank and then filtered prior to consumption.
 The seller also recently obtained approvals from the state for a well.
 The buyers of the units would be responsible for installation costs of the well.

 Unit A is offered for sale for $985,000.
 Check out the 300 Mehana Unit A listing page for additional photos.
 Unit B is offered for $895,000.
 Check out the Unit B listing page for additional photos.
 If you want the opportunity to build both a house and a cottage and just over 8 acres of land in total, you can of course buy both!
 These listings sold!
 Contact The Maui Real Estate Team for assistance with other Maui Land listings.